Soldier sends poem to his mom months before his death: ‘My heart is home with you’

 They say there is nothing like a mother’s love.

-The saying was true for U.S. Army Pfc.
-Larry G. Manuel.
-Manuel served in the 4th Infantry Division in South Vietnam.
-Manuel made the ultimate sacrifice in the Kontum Province on March 30, 1968 during the Tet Offensive.
-He was 18 years old.
+The saying was true for U.S. Army PFC Larry G. Manuel, who served with the 4th Infantry Division in Vietnam.
+He made the ultimate sacrifice in the Kontum Province on March 30, 1968.
+Larry was 18 years old.

-Prior to his death, Manuel wrote a poem entitled, “My Coming Home.”
+Prior to his death, Larry wrote a poem entitled “My Coming Home.”
 He mailed it to his mother, Bernice, dated January 26, 1968.

-On Manuel’s Wall of Faces page, you see his life in photos.
-The photos were submitted by Sybil Noss, a Wall of Faces volunteer and Manuel’s brother Lester.
+On Larry’s Wall of Faces page, you see his life in photos.
+The photos were submitted by Sybil Noss, a Wall of Faces volunteer, and Larry’s brother, Lester.
 When you look through the photos, you feel like you’re watching the young soldier grow up.

-And while Larry Manuel is no longer with us, his poem shows us that the love he had for his mother never died.
+And while he is no longer with us, his poem shows us that the love for his mother never died.
 Her letters and loving words were comfort to him in a dark, unfamiliar place.
 He was a hero in his own right, but a son first.

 Larry Manuel is remembered on Panel 47E, Line 13 of the Vietnam Veterans Memorial in Washington, D.C.